awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-deploy-application.md

      --service-role-arn serviceRoleARN
    ```
 **Note**
 The [create\-deployment\-group](http://docs.aws.amazon.com/cli/latest/reference/deploy/create-deployment-group.html) command provides support for creating triggers that result in the sending of Amazon SNS notifications to topic subscribers about specified events in deployments and instances\.
 The command also supports options for automatically rolling back deployments and setting up alarms to stop deployments when monitoring thresholds in Amazon CloudWatch Alarms are met\.
-Commands for these actions are excluded from the sample in this tutorial\.
+Commands for these actions are not included in this tutorial\.

 1. Now call the create\-deployment command to create a deployment associated with the application named **WordPress\_App**, the deployment configuration named **CodeDeployDefault\.OneAtATime**, and the deployment group named **WordPress\_DepGroup**, using the application revision named **WordPressApp\.zip** in the bucket named **codedeploydemobucket**: